 The bill proposes significant amendments to the "Administrative Procedure Act" aimed at enhancing transparency and public participation in the rule-making process by state agencies.
-Key provisions include the requirement for agencies to publish all public comments and data used in rule formulation on their websites, as well as extending the public comment period from 30 to 60 days.
-The bill mandates that rule proposals focus on a single object, prohibits bundling of unrelated proposals, and requires socio-economic impact statements to include dollar estimates of the proposed rule's effects.
-Additionally, if 50 or more commenters request an extension or public hearing, agencies must comply, and a public hearing is required for proposals with a projected substantive increase in expenditures of at least $50 million in a calendar year.
+Key provisions include the requirement for agencies to publish all public comments and data used in formulating proposed rules on their websites, as well as extending the public comment period from 30 to 60 days.
+Agencies must also file a notice of intent for rulemaking at least 90 days prior to formal proposals, detailing how the public can engage in the process.
+Additionally, the bill mandates that each rule proposal focus on a single object, prohibits bundling of unrelated proposals, and requires socio-economic impact statements to include dollar estimates of the proposed rule's effects.

 Statutes affected: